Guest Services FAQs

 Pets are not allowed within the Museum grounds, for their safety and that of the animals in our care.
 Service animals are the only animals permitted within the grounds.
 Please see our Service Animal Policy.
-During the summer months, the Museum offers airline-style crates for small- to medium-sized dogs, where your dog can relax and cool off in the parking and picnic area.
+The Museum offers dog kennels, where your dog can relax and cool off in the parking and picnic area.
 Water is available – be sure to bring a bowl.
-Contact Admissions for a crate key and lock to secure your pet.
-Please note that Museum personnel do not monitor the crates – your dog is your responsibility.
+Contact Admissions for a key and lock to secure your pet.
+Please note that Museum personnel do not monitor the kennels – your dog is your responsibility.

 Please don’t approach the chipmunks and squirrels on the grounds or offer them food.
 They are wild animals and could bite.
 Please monitor your children around them.